Chanty

 Slack vs. Asana: layout and design

 The layout of Asana and Slack looks very similar.
-Both tools provide a left sidebar and the main pane, which is a big space for conversations (Slack) or projects and tasks (Asana).
-There’s also a top bar in the upper-right corner with a search feature.
+Both tools provide a left sidebar and the main pane that serves as a space for interactions.
+In Slack, this area is dedicated to conversations, while Asana focuses on projects and tasks.
+Both platforms also include a top bar in the top right corner that houses a powerful search function.

 Slack workspaceSlack workspace